Have you heard? Hackers are phishing using SEO to rank harmful PDFs on search engines...putting you and your team at heightened risk of being phished.

 One of the most successful methods is to use a system that can decrypt and monitor online traffic for harmful content.
 Security teams should also urge users to scrutinize all links before clicking them and proceed with caution if the link leads to an unfamiliar website.
 When an employee opens a malicious PDF, they will see a fake captcha on the first page, followed by text on subsequent pages.

 In such cases, users should shut the file, delete it from the device, and alert the security staff.
 Users need to report harmful URLs on prominent search engines so that the provider can remove them and protect others from falling prey to scams.

-In today's world, phishing attacks are one of the biggest threats.
+In today's world, phishing attacks are one of the biggest threats to an organization's processes, reputation, and financial well-being.
 Phishers frequently use human vulnerabilities coupled with technological advantages (i.e., technical vulnerabilities) to reach their goal.

 Although educating staff may be one of the most effective defences against phishing, the sophistication and new social engineering methods can make identifying and eliminating the threat challenging.

-Consider a thorough penetration test for your organization's systems and networks to identify and eliminate vulnerabilities before malicious actors have a chance to exploit them.
-Contact the Packetlabs team today for a free, no-obligation quote!
+Consider a thorough penetration test for your organization's systems and networks to identify and eliminate vulnerabilities before malicious actors can exploit them.
+Claim your free, zero-obligation quote today.

 Whether you are looking to complete Penetration Testing to manage risk, protect your data, comply with regulatory compliance standards or as a requirement for cyber insurance, selecting the right company is crucial.
 Download our buyer’s guide to learn everything you need to know to successfully plan, scope and execute your penetration testing projects.